Policy objective: Reducing homelessness and meeting the emergency needs of individuals and families experiencing homelessness

 The exhibit below describes how a wide range of housing policies can be used to prevent and end homelessness.
 All four policy categories in the Housing Policy Library have some role.
 The most obvious policy categories are the first, which focuses on creating and preserving dedicated affordable housing units, which can be used to expand the inventory of housing for people leaving homelessness (including permanent supportive housing for those who need service-linked housing) and the third, which focuses on helping renters access and afford units.

-People who become homeless are overwhelmingly renters.
+People who experience homelessness are overwhelmingly renters.
 Negligible numbers of people enter homelessness from units they owned; this was true even during the Great Recession and the associated foreclosure crisis.
 And when people find permanent homes after a homeless spell, those homes are almost inevitably rented.

 The other two policy categories also have a role.
 By moderating housing costs, expanding the overall supply of housing can reduce pressures on family budgets caused by high housing costs and make the families or friends of people in crisis more willing to provide a temporary place for them to stay.
 Measures that lower barriers to creating affordable housing can help with the location of supportive housing—for example, by permitting small multifamily properties.
 Policies that advance housing stability are also important.
 Good cause eviction policies and legal assistance can avert one type of crisis that is often a pathway into homelessness.
 On the other hand, when cities adopt policies that improve housing quality through code enforcement, they should consider whether enforcement of rules designed to prevent overcrowding will discourage people from offering a family in crisis a place to stay temporarily.